 Posted by Robert Half on 08 October 2015

-Here are some of the aspects of accounting and finance jobs cited in the survey that demonstrate just why it's such an appealing profession.
+Here are some of the aspects of accounting and finance jobs cited in the survey that demonstrate just why they love their job so much:

 1. Your voice is an important one